How to Rebuild Your Confidence After a Setback

 • What would I do differently next time?

-• What strengths did I show, even in the struggle?
+• What strengths did I demonstrate, even in the struggle?

 Step 4: Reconnect With Your Strengths

 When your confidence is low, it’s easy to forget everything you’ve already overcome.
-Remind yourself:
+Remind yourself of your past triumphs and personal strengths:

 • What are five things I’m proud of?